wakanameko/NSMBW-Custom-Sprites/CustomSprites/[Extensions]45° cannon/README.md

 > First release!
 > Known issues:
 > Type1 is not supported the rotation.
+> Limitless Bob-Omb option is broken.
+I'll fix this in next version.

 *If I forgot some stuff or if you find a bug, be free to let me know*